enkidevs/curriculum/python/core/control-structures/indentation-and-commenting.md

 ---
 ## Content

-Unlike many other programming languages, Python uses indentation (tabs) to separate blocks of code instead of containing them with curly braces.

-Tabs and spaces are both supported with the standard Python.
-One indentation has four spaces.
+Python is one of the very few programming languages that *relies on the use of indentation* (tabs) to work.

+> Usually, one indentation has *four spaces* in Python.

 For example:

 ```python
 if True:
     print('Will print this.')